Cassie818/MsaPhylo/README.md

 ## Introduction

-1. MSA Transformer takes a multiple sequence alignment (MSA) as an input to reveal conservation patterns, and is trained with Masked Language Modeling objectives to capture epistasis  [1]. <br>
-2. Previous research showed that combinations of MSA Transformer's column attention heads correlate with the Hamming distance between input sequences, suggesting their application in tracing evolutionary lineages of proteins [2]. <br>
+1. MSA Transformer takes a multiple sequence alignment as an input to reveal conservation patterns, and is trained with Masked Language Modeling objectives to capture epistasis  [1].
+Previous research showed that combinations of MSA Transformer's column attention heads correlate with the Hamming distance between input sequences, suggesting their application in tracing evolutionary lineages of proteins [2]. <br>
-3. We further found that its embedding tree can be used for phylogenetic reconstruction, based on the hypothesis that MSA Transformer primarily relies on column-wise conservation information to infer phylogeny. <br>
-4. We anticipate it to not replace but complement classical phylogenetic inference, to recover the evolutionary history of protein families.
+2. We further found that its embedding tree can be used for phylogenetic reconstruction, based on the hypothesis that MSA Transformer primarily relies on column-wise conservation information to infer phylogeny.
+We anticipate it to not replace but complement classical phylogenetic inference, to recover the evolutionary history of protein families.

 <img src="https://github.com/Cassie818/MsaPhylo/blob/main/Figures/fig1.png" width=800> <br>